Annotation Lab is now the NLP Lab – the Free No-Code AI by John Snow Labs

-Using the classical annotation workflow, when an annotator works on a task, a series of actions are necessary for creating a new annotation and submitting it as ground truth:
+Using the classical annotation workflow, when an annotator tool works on a task, a series of actions are necessary for creating a new annotation and submitting it as ground truth:

 - Create the completion